-Why ADU's New President is Bullish on Adventist Education
+Why ADU's New President Is Bullish on Adventist Education

 Question: You served as provost of Adventist University for Health Sciences before being announced in June as the new president, taking over this month from the university’s founder David Greenlaw.
 What part of the job are you most excited about as you take over the president’s chair?

-Answer: The part of the job that most excites me is reminding myself and the campus daily, on the why of our existence.
+Answer: The part of the job that most excites me is reminding myself and the campus daily, of the why of our existence.
 A special mission brings us together — to develop skilled professionals who live the healing values of Christ.
 They are then equipped to extend the healing ministry of Christ — a noble endeavor that excites me every day.

 My father was a hospital chaplain, a pastor, and a church leader, so I grew up with an understanding that Christ's presence is often most deeply felt in times of illness and suffering.